latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Notes

 This document is shown as one possible alternative.
 ChatGPT 3 was used.
 The untagged PDF was uploaded and the following question posed:

 > Please show full markdown source for an accessible document suitable for a blind reader extracted from this PDF

-The supplied markdown was not edited other than changing `\(` and `\[` to `$` and `$$` to match the default MathJax cinfiguration at GitHub.
+The supplied markdown was not edited other than changing `\(` and `\[` to `$` and `$$` to match the default MathJax configuration at GitHub.
 The markdown was then viewed in GitHub markdown preview, Foxit was used to read the rendered web page.

 {% include youtube.html id="hzVnFZqD9BE" width="medium" comment="t5 chatgpt foxit"%}